Salebier/Salebier/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo LICENSE para obter mais informações.